Hope21maker/HCFNet/README.md

-# HCFNet CSM Evaluation Code
+# HCFNet: Hierarchical and Complementary Feature Embedding for Remote Sensing Change Captioning

 This repository provides the Change-Sensitive Metric (CSM) evaluation code and word-level rule files used in the paper:

-> **HCFNet: Hierarchical and Complementary Feature Embedding for Remote Sensing Change Captioning**

 CSM is a reference-based evaluation metric designed for remote sensing change captioning.
 In addition to measuring the matching degree between predicted captions and ground-truth captions, CSM further penalizes inconsistencies in two semantic dimensions: